BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/blockchain_security_lesson04.md

 <br>
 <span class="openingParagraph">In the past, an 8 digit password was nearly impossible to crack, but in 2020, it's not only possible - it's easy. </span>

 Staying safe online is about more than just a strong secret key.
 Avoiding illegal torrents and other un-verified downloads is a good place to start, but when it comes to corporate e-governance, things get even more complicated.
-Software review, careful audits, and change management should also be high priorities for any decentralized projects.
+Software review, careful audits, and change management should all be high priorities for any decentralized projects.
 Storing private keys in a publicly accessible place can introduce a crime of opportunity when not already present.

 In addition, a weak quality password could make it possible for any computer with a modern video card to crack your password.
 The problem is made worse by the existence of inexpensive, on-demand processing, for example, through a traditional cloud provider.
 Finally, ensuring your source of entropy/randomness was sufficient during account creation may not be something the end-user has control over, however, this can be a major weakness after keys were already thought to have been secured.